TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/InstallTheNewSource/Index.rst

 In case of a *major update*, e.g. from TYPO3 7.6 to 8.7, go ahead with the next step!

-Also check out the breaking changes listed in `Changelog
-<https://docs.typo3.org/typo3cms/extensions/core/>`_ for the new version.
+Also check out the breaking changes listed in :doc:`changelog <ext_core:Index>` for the new version.